-In 1979, the Center for Highway Research merged with the Council for Transportation Studies to form the Center for Transportation Research.
+In 1979, the Center for Highway Research merged with the Council for Advanced Transportation Studies to form the Center for Transportation Research.

-Dr. B. Frank McCullough succeeded Dr. Lee as Director in 1980 and continued the center’s mission for 19 years until 1999.
+The late Dr. B. Frank McCullough succeeded Dr. Lee as Director in 1980 and continued the center’s mission for 19 years until 1999.
 Dr. McCullough was known internationally as the father of continuously reinforced cement concrete pavement and for his pioneering and sustained development work on continuously reinforced, post-tensioned, and precast concrete pavements.

 Dr. Randy B. Machemehl served as Director of the Center for Transportation Research from 1999–2012.
 His expertise covers a broad range of research, including: transportation system operations, public transportation systems planning and design, traffic data acquisition, traffic simulation, optimization, and bicycle safety.
 He continues to serve as a distinguished faculty member and advises many projects associated with CTR.